Highfields, South Yorkshire

 Highfields is a former coal mining village, located south of the model village of Woodlands, in South Yorkshire.
 Historically part of the West Riding of Yorkshire, it is part of the City of Doncaster.
-The village is located in the Adwick ward of Doncaster MBC.
+The village is located in the Adwick le Street & Carcroft ward of Doncaster MBC.

 Although it does not currently have an air of prosperity, Highfields was built so that most houses either overlooked farmland or woodland, the ornamental Highfields Lake, or the greens in the centre of the village.
 Like its neighbour, Woodlands, Highfields lies between the historic Great North Road and the Roman road.

 The Roman road is a branch of Ermine Street, branching off near Lincoln and rejoining near York.
 Although a separate branch, it is also known as Ermine Street.
 Locally, this stretch of the road is known as the Roman Ridge, although it is more colloquially known as the Roman Rigg.

-David Pegg, one of the eight Manchester United footballers who died as a result of the Munich air disaster of February 1958, was born at Highfields in 1935 and lived locally until he began his career with Manchester United in the early 1950s.
+Hanging Wood, located between Highfields and Woodlands, was one of the 'hold up' spots used by the 17th century highwayman William Nevison (also known as Swift Nick or Black Bob).

 Half a mile south-east are the surviving earthworks, much overgrown, of Hangthwaite Castle, a medieval motte-and-bailey castle.

+As of 2014, the village had a population of 1,375.
+For the 2021 census, its population count was combined with Adwick le Street and Woodlands, the latter of which had a confirmed population of 7,100 later in 2023.